ROTBOW/not_200_club/Readme.md

 # Emailer

-This is a simple script that will send personalized emails to coaches about their caseload with the output of the sheet for them.
+This script sends emails to coaches about their caseload with the output of the sheet for them.
 It will only email the coaches with their names in the .env file (to protect thier emails) that have names that correspond to the names in the sheets

+The script will grab the most recent output file in the res folder, if the folder doesn't exist, or is empty, the script will throw an error.

+In order for the script to run properly you will need a .env file, this file is not saved to the repo for security, it should contain names to emails for the sheets and the login info for the emailing service.